radareorg/iaito/docs/source/building.rst

 --------------

-Compiling Cutter with Breakpad Support
+Compiling r2cutter with Breakpad Support
 --------------------------------------

-If you want to build Cutter with crash handling system, you will want to first prepare Breakpad.
+If you want to build r2cutter with crash handling system, you will want to first prepare Breakpad.
-For this, simply run one of the scripts (according to your OS) from root Cutter directory:
+For this, simply run one of the scripts (according to your OS) from root r2cutter directory:

 .. code:: sh